Chair: Edmund Capon OBE, AM, 2014 –

 John Young Zerunge

 John Young Zerunge is a co-founder and founding president of 4A (1995).
 He has exhibited extensively in major exhibitions both nationally and internationally, and institutions including the Solomon R. Guggenheim Museum, New York.
-As well as representing Australia in touring exhibitions regionally since 1990, John has held regular solo exhibitions nationally in addition to Berlin and Hong Kong.
-John has contributed extensively with theoretical writings in art journals since 1981 and lectured at Sydney College of the Arts of the University of Sydney (1982 to 1993).
-Two survey exhibitions have been held, TarraWarra Museum of Art, Victoria and the Australian National University Drill Hall Gallery in Canberra.
+As well as representing Australia in touring exhibitions regionally since 1990, John has held over 70 solo exhibitions nationally in addition to Berlin, Shanghai and Hong Kong.
+John has contributed extensively with theoretical writings in art journals since 1981 and lectured at Sydney College of the Arts of the University of Sydney (1982 – 1993).
+Two survey exhibitions have been held, TarraWarra Museum of Art, Victoria, and the Australian National University Drill Hall Gallery, Canberra.
 Three monographs have been published on his practice.
-Recently John’s work has focused on transcultural humanitarianism including two projects entitled Bonhoeffer in Harlem and Safety Zone.
-John was the recipient of the Australia Council Fellowship for Established Visual Artists, with research concentrating on cross-cultural humanitarism and the visual realization of the history of the Chinese diaspora in Australia
+Recently John’s work has focused on The Abstract Paintings and The History Projects, including the construction of Open Monument, a permanent monument to acknowledge the Chinese in Ballarat, Victoria.
+John was the recipient of the Australia Council Fellowship for Established Visual Artists, with research concentrating on cross-cultural humanitarianism and the visual realisation of the history of the Chinese diaspora in Australia.